jku-isse/ICSME2018-Predicting-Feature-Interactions/README.md

 This repository serves to provide the data of an empirical study published at [ICSME'2018](https://icsme2018.github.io/index.html).

+Link to the paper: will be provided once it is published.

 Here we describe the files that exist for each system in the study.

 ### Data Description